-First, we prove that the size of $H$ is polynomial in the size of $G$.
-The \gadgetname{limitation} gadget is created once for the whole graph, and the \gadgetname{capacity} gadget is created once for each original-vertex.
-The cardinalities of those two gadgets depend on the $\Gap$ functions, and a polynomial in the size of $G$ due to our technical constraint on \si\ (see Section~\ref{subsec:functions_on_sigma}).
-The technical \gadgetname{force} gadget contains $\min \si + 1 + \alpha_{\si,\rh} + \beta_{\si,\rh}$ vertices for each \emph{forced} vertex.
+First, let us prove that the size of $H$ is polynomial in the size of $G$.
+The \gadgetname{limitation} gadget is created once for the whole graph, and a \gadgetname{capacity} gadget is created once for each original-vertex.
+The cardinalities of those two gadgets depend on the $\Gap$ functions, and a polynomial in the size of $G$ (which justifies our technical constraint on \si, see Section~\ref{subsec:functions_on_sigma}).
 The other gadgets are created once for each original-vertex or edge-vertex of $I(G)$, and each has a cardinality depending on the $\Gap$ functions and on \si\ and \rh.
-Hence the overall number of vertices in $H$ depends only on \si\ and \rh\ which are fixed and hence constants, and polynomialy on the number of vertices and edges of $G$ due to our technical constraint on \si.
-The reduction is then polynomial in the size of the input graph plus the parameter $k$.
+Hence the overall number of vertices in $H$ depends only on \si\ and \rh, and polynomially on the number of vertices and edges of $G$.
+The reduction is then polynomial in the size of the original graph $G$.